 At least once per academic year all faculty with doctoral directive status and graduate faculty teaching in the doctoral program will meet to discuss and evaluate the progress of all doctoral students in the program.
-This evaluation is designed to assist the doctoral student in successfully completing the program on a timely basis.
-The results of the evaluations will be distributed to the students by the coordinator of the doctoral program in a timely manner.
+This evaluation is designed to assist the doctoral student in successfully completing the program in a timely manner.